 About The Office of The Auditor General

 Our mission is to improve the accountability for public funds and to improve State government operations for the benefit of Michigan’s citizens.
-We best accomplish our mission by committing to total quality; by adhering to the professional standards of the auditing profession; and by promoting an atmosphere of mutual trust, honesty, and integrity among OAG staff and the people we serve.
+We best accomplish our mission by adhering to the professional standards of the auditing profession; and by promoting an atmosphere of independence, objectivity, and transparency among OAG staff and the people we serve.

-The OAG has the responsibility, as stated in Article 4, Section 53 of the State Constitution, to conduct post financial and performance audits of State government operations.
-In addition, certain sections of the Michigan Compiled Laws contain specific audit requirements in conformance with the constitutional mandate.
+The Constitution of Michigan mandates the Auditor General to conduct post financial and performance audits of State government operations in Article IV, Section 53.
+This responsibility is further reflected in Section 13.101 of the Michigan Compiled Laws.
+Additionally, certain sections of Michigan law contain specific audit requirements in conformance with the constitutional mandate.

 Government officials and employees are accountable to the citizens of the State of Michigan for the proper handling of public funds and are responsible for managing State resources effectively, efficiently, and economically.
 OAG audit reports provide a continuing flow of information to assist the Legislature in its oversight of approximately 100 individual State funds and an annual budget of over $55 billion.
 OAG audit reports also provide citizens with a measure of accountability and assist department administrators by providing an independent and objective evaluation of their operations.
 The OAG’s overall goal is to improve accounting and financial reporting practices and promote effectiveness, efficiency, and economy in State government.